 If you’re a trainee or early career teacher, you know how important it is to build your confidence and skills.
-This article shares how you can practise teaching pupils to read in a supportive environment while shaping the future of teacher education.

-Sharpen your skills, try out new approaches and get personalised feedback – all without the pressure of being in a real classroom.
 By taking part, you’ll help us find out what works best to improve how we train teachers, benefiting you and future trainees.

 What’s involved?

 Over a Zoom call, you’ll support a simulated Year 2 pupil to read irregular words using techniques that are grounded in phonics best practice.
-You’ll learn about and practise some new evidence-based techniques that you could try in the classroom.
+The pupil responds to you in real time, just like a pupil in the classroom would.
+Their responses are controlled by a researcher and are not AI-generated.

 How to take part